Chancellor of Germany: North German Confederation (1867–1870) and German Empire

-The constitution of Germany was altered on 29 October 1918, when the parliament was given the right to dismiss the chancellor.
-However, the change could not prevent the outbreak of a revolution a few days later.
+The constitution of the German Empire was reformed on 29 October 1918, when the parliament (Reichstag) was given the right to dismiss the chancellor.
+The reform was obviously too little too late to prevent the outbreak of revolution (Kiel mutiny) on 3 November 1918.

 Revolutionary period (1918–1919)

-On 9 November 1918, Chancellor Max von Baden handed over his office of chancellor to Friedrich Ebert.
-Ebert continued to serve as head of government during the three months between the end of the German Empire in November 1918 and the first gathering of the Weimar National Assembly in February 1919, but did not use the title of chancellor.
+On 9 November 1918, chancellor Prince Maximilian of Baden handed over his office of chancellor to the leader of the Majority Social Democrats, Friedrich Ebert.
+Ebert continued to serve as head of government during the three months between the abdication of Kaiser Wilhelm II and the end of the German Empire in November 1918, the beginning of the November 11, 1918, Armistice, and the first gathering behind the Western Front battle lines and trenches of the new National Assembly of the German Republic (Weimar Republic) several months later in the town of Weimar, in February 1919, but Ebert only occasionally signed as chancellor.

-During that time, Ebert also served as chairman of the "Council of the People's Deputies", until 29 December 1918 together with the Independent Social Democrat Hugo Haase.
+During that time, Ebert also served as chairman of the "Council of the People's Deputies", until on 29 December 1918 together with the allied Independent Social Democrat party leader Hugo Haase.
+This council de facto took over the roles of emperor, parliament and federal council.